PaulCalot/67-million-years-BC/README.md

 # 67 million years BC

 # Short description
 This project is not a standalone.
-It requires a pool of scripts that was given by the teachers during the course "3D computer graphics" at Ecole polytechnique.
-For copyright reasons, this code was not made available here.
+It requires a pool of basic tools that were given by the teachers (in particular Damien Rohmer) during the course "3D computer graphics" at Ecole polytechnique and which is available [here](https://github.com/drohmer/inf443_vcl-2020).
 This project was done alone and all my personnal code is available here.

 The course aimed to give basis of OPENGL and C++ to students.
 It lasted for 10 weeks, with the last two to three weeks saved for the project.